Scopes trial: Teaching of science

 This account of history has also been challenged.
-In Trying Biology Robert Shapiro examines many of the eminent biology textbooks in the 1910–1920s, and finds that while they may have avoided the word evolution to placate anti-evolutionists, the overall focus on the subject was not greatly diminished, and the books were still implicitly evolution based.
-It has also been suggested that the narrative of evolution's being removed from textbooks due to religious pressure, only to be reinstated decades later, was an example of "Whig history" propagated by the Biological Sciences Curriculum Study, and that the shift in the ways biology textbooks discussed evolution can be attributed to other race and class based factors.
+In Trying Biology Robert Shapiro examines many of the eminent biology textbooks in the 1910s and 1920s, and finds that while they may have avoided the word evolution to placate anti-evolutionists, the overall focus on the subject was not greatly diminished, and the books were still implicitly evolution-based.
+It has also been suggested that the narrative of evolution being removed from textbooks due to religious pressure, only to be reinstated decades later, was an example of "Whig history" propagated by the Biological Sciences Curriculum Study, and that the shift in the ways biology textbooks discussed evolution can be attributed to other race and class based factors.

-In 1958 the National Defense Education Act was passed with the encouragement of many legislators who feared the United States education system was falling behind that of the Soviet Union.
+In 1958, during the height of the Cold War, the National Defense Education Act was passed with the encouragement of many legislators who feared the United States education system was falling behind that of the Soviet Union.
 The act yielded textbooks, produced in cooperation with the American Institute of Biological Sciences, which stressed the importance of evolution as the unifying principle of biology.
 The new educational regime was not unchallenged.
-The greatest backlash was in Texas where attacks were launched in sermons and in the press.
+The greatest backlash was in Texas where attacks were launched in sermons and the press.
 Complaints were lodged with the State Textbook Commission.
 However, in addition to federal support, a number of social trends had turned public discussion in favor of evolution.
 These included increased interest in improving public education, legal precedents separating religion and public education, and continued urbanization in the South.
-This led to a weakening of the backlash in Texas, as well as to the repeal of the Butler Law in Tennessee in 1967.
+This led to a weakening of the backlash in Texas, as well as to the repeal of the Butler law in Tennessee in 1967.